allegheny-college-expressioneers/syllabus/README.md

 **Instructor:** Maria Kim Heinert\
 Please visit my [website](https://mariakimheinert.com) for my email, office hours, and office location.\
 **Discord:** [Allegheny College Computer Science](https://discord.gg/tqR2Yh4gNa)\
 Click the link above to join the Discord server.
-Once you are a member, I will add you to our private course channel, **#expressioneers**.\
+Once you are a member I will add you to our private course channel, **#expressioneers**.\
 Most of our communication, including announcements from me that affect our course, will take place on Discord.

 ## Instructional Materials